Thomsch/tellina_user_experiment/experiment_design_doc.md

       the "true task code" will be "k".
   - Each task will have a corresponding expected output file for both file system output and standard output.
-  - The two initial tasks that the user will be doing will be tutorial tasks.
+  - The two initial tasks are tutorial tasks.
 The tutorial will print instructions on what to do for each step to the shell as well.
-Tutorial would also teach users about `giveup`, `task`, `reset`, and `helpme`.
+The tutorial will also teach users about `giveup`, `task`, `reset`, and `helpme`.
 - Analysis scripts to process server logs: determine relative performance of subjects using Tellina versus those who are not, via